Further tests for non-Hodgkin lymphoma

 Learn more about:

-Your doctor will take a blood sample to see how well your kidneys and liver are working, and to check your general health.
+Your doctor will take a blood sample to see how well your kidneys and liver are working, and to check the number of blood cells (blood count).

 You will usually have at least one of the tests described below: